askpt/openfeature-dotnet-workshop/Workshop.md

    - Add a new flag in `flagd.json` for `EnableTabs`
    - Set it to `true` for some users and `false` for others
-   - Use the `EvaluationContext` to differentiate between users
+   - Don't forget to refresh the browser to see the changes

 ### Expected Outcome